folkehelseinstituttet/Fhi.Smittestopp.Documentation/anonymous-tokens.md

 Enabling/disabling the anonymous token feature is controlled from the verification solution.
 Internally, this feature is enabled/disabled through the appsetting  `common:anonymousTokens:enabled`.
-If enabled, and the authenticated user is verified COVID-19 positive, the JWT access token will include a new claim, `covid19_anonymous_token=v1_enabled`, which will activate the new behaviour in the client.
+If enabled, issued JWT access token will include a new claim, `covid19_anonymous_token=v1_enabled`, which will activate the new behaviour in the client.
 The backend should still accept JWT tokens for authentication, regardless of this feature flag, to retain backwards compatibility with older versions of the app.

 #### Anonymous token endpoints

 Two new endpoints have been added to the verification solution, and are active if the feature flag is enabled.

 The first endpoint is used for exchanging a JWT-access token for an anonymous token.
-Access to this endpoint is granted through the claim `role=upload-approved` (combines positive test found and not blocked).
+Access to this endpoint is granted through the claim `role=upload-approved` (combines positive test found and not blocked due to having exceeded the limit for allowed repeated attempts).

 ```bash
 curl --location --request POST 'https://localhost:5001/api/anonymoustokens' \